 Encryption in Office 365

-Encryption is an important part of your file protection and information protection strategies.
-Read this article to get an overview of encryption used for all versions of Office 365, and get help with encryption tasks, from setting up encryption for your organization to password-protecting Office documents.
+Encryption is an important part of your file protection and information protection strategy.
+This article provides an overview of encryption for Office 365.
+Get help with encryption tasks like how to set up encryption for your organization and how to password-protect Office documents.

 What is encryption, and how does it work in Office 365?

-At a high level, encryption is the process of encoding your data (referred to as plaintext) into ciphertext that cannot be used by people or computers unless and until the ciphertext is decrypted.
+The encryption process encodes your data (referred to as plaintext) into ciphertext.
+Unlike plaintext, ciphertext can't be used by people or computers unless and until the ciphertext is decrypted.
 Decryption requires an encryption key that only authorized users have.
-Encryption helps ensure that only authorized recipients can decrypt your content, such as email messages and files.
+Encryption helps ensure that only authorized recipients can decrypt your content.
+Content includes files, email messages, calendar entries, and so on.

-Encryption by itself does not prevent content, such as files, email messages, calendar entries, and so on, from getting into the wrong hands.
+Encryption by itself doesn't prevent content interception.
 Encryption is part of a larger information protection strategy for your organization.
-By using encryption, you can help ensure that only those who should be able to use encrypted data are able to.
+By using encryption, you help ensure that only authorized parties can use the encrypted data.

 You can have multiple layers of encryption in place at the same time.
 For example, you can encrypt email messages and also the communication channels through which your email flows.
 With Office 365, your data is encrypted at rest and in transit, using several strong encryption protocols, and technologies that include Transport Layer Security/Secure Sockets Layer (TLS/SSL), Internet Protocol Security (IPSec), and Advanced Encryption Standard (AES).